Pioneer-Centre-for-AI/p1-compute-documentation/docs/about.md

 The goal of the P1 HPCs is to enable research (collaborations) as widely as possible within P1, supporting projects of various scales.
 While we prioritize smaller projects as they represent the majority of research needs, we also support larger projects through our tiered compute resources.

-In practical terms this means that while training a large language or vision model from scratch might not be suitable for our Tier 3 facilities, such projects can be accommodated on our Tier 2 national facility (P1 Gefion HPC), which is specifically designed for large-scale model training and can even support some European-level (Tier 1) workloads.
+In practical terms this means that while training a large language or vision model from scratch might not be suitable for our Tier 3 facilities, such projects can be accommodated on a Tier 2 national facility (ex.
+Gefion HPC), which is specifically designed for large-scale model training and can even support some European-level (Tier 1) workloads.

 ## Support